L-8: Incident

-At 11:15 a.m., L-8 reappeared off the coast of Ocean Beach and drifted towards the coastline at low elevation.
-The airship touched down on the beach, where two surf fishermen tried to hold it down by its tie lines.
-Upon looking inside its control car, the fishermen observed that no crew were inside.
-As the fishermen were unable to hold the airship down any longer, it rose briefly into the air before running into a hill, causing damage to its starboard propeller and dislodging one of its depth charges, relieving it of enough weight to gain altitude.
-An automatic valve inside L-8 was opened and began releasing helium gas, causing the airship to take a sagging, V-shaped appearance as it deflated.
+At 11:15 a.m., L-8 reappeared off the coast of Ocean Beach near Fort Funston and drifted towards the coastline at low elevation.
+The airship touched down on the beach, where two surf fishermen tried to hold it down by its mooring ropes.
+Upon looking inside the gondola, the fishermen observed that no crew were inside.
+As the fishermen were unable to hold the airship down any longer, they released it and the ship rose briefly into the air before running into a sloping cliff, causing damage to its starboard propeller and dislodging one depth charge, relieving it of enough weight to gain altitude.
+An automatic valve inside L-8 was opened and began releasing helium gas, causing the weight of the gondola to give the envelope a sagging V-shaped appearance as it deflated.
 L-8 drifted inland over the Olympic Club golf course and Mission Street, attracting the attention of a large crowd of onlookers who followed its journey.
 Floating over San Francisco's Crocker-Amazon neighborhood, the airship lost elevation and began scraping telephone poles and residential houses.
-L-8 finally crashed in front of a house at 419 Bellevue Avenue, Daly City.
+L-8 finally crashed in the street in front of a house at 419 Bellevue Avenue, Daly City.